 I am Andrea Young, Executive Director of the ACLU of Georgia.
 I speak in opposition to this legislation.
-I speak, also, as an author a product of Georgia's public schools and a former college instructor.
+I speak, also, as an author, a product of Georgia's public schools and a former college instructor.

 We should teach about race and racism the same way we teach about math or chemistry: as accurately as we can.
+Whether you are white, black, or brown, as a parent you want your kids to get an accurate view of history including the ways we have not lived up to our ideals on race and inequality, including now.
 As a kid, I learned about the fight for freedom and democracy in the Revolutionary War and about how Thomas Jefferson penned those immortal words, that all men are created equal.
-But I also learned how even, Jefferson, like many of our Founders, couldn't extend that vision to all people of all colors, which led to the Civil War and, 50 years later, to women's right to vote, then to the Civil Rights Movement.
+But I also learned how even Jefferson, like many of our Founders, couldn't extend that vision to all people of all colors, which led to the Civil War and, 50 years later, to women's right to vote, then to the Civil Rights Movement.

-Would I love if my granddaughter could learn that the people I most admire were perfect?
+Would I love it if my granddaughter could learn that the people I most admire were perfect?
 Yes, but that would not be history.
 Franklin Roosevelt led us out of the Great Depression and to victory in World War II.
 But he also had Japanese Americans taken from their homes and put in camps during the war.
 That teaches volumes about the prejudices of his time but also how much progress we've made since, that we couldn't imagine doing that today.
 I want our children to learn things I never learned in school, like about the massacre in Tulsa of black people who'd done everything right and prospered for it, or the lynching of Italian Americans because they weren't considered "white enough."
 I want them to learn about the bombing of the Temple and the Atlanta Student Movement's non-violent marches to end segregation in stores and lunch counters.